frcs/quizml/README.md

 # Configuration File and Target Templates

-After reading the BBYaml file and converting the markdown entries into LaTex or HTML, BBQuiz uses jinja2 templates to render the various targets (BlackBoard compatible quiz, HTML preview or LaTex).
+After reading the BBYaml file and converting the markdown entries into LaTeX or HTML, BBQuiz uses jinja2 templates to render the various targets (BlackBoard compatible quiz, HTML preview or LaTeX).

 ## Configuration Files Location